zalando/skipper/docs/reference/filters.md

 This ratelimit is calculated across all skipper peers and the same rate limit group.
 The first parameter is a string to select the same ratelimit group across one or more routes.
 The rate limit group allows the given number of requests to a backend.

-You need to have run skipper with command line flags `-enable-swarm` and `-enable-ratelimits`.
+You need to run skipper with command line flags `-enable-swarm` and `-enable-ratelimits`.
 See also our [cluster ratelimit tutorial](../tutorials/ratelimit.md#cluster-ratelimit)